 - Crème fraîse or sour cream

-- Cut the tortillas into little squares with a knife or kitchen scissors.
+- Cut the tortillas into little squares with a knife or kitchen scissors, place them on a baking tray and bake to 180 degrees F for around 20 min or until crispy.

-- Cook the eggs the way you like them: fried, scrambled or poached.
+- Fry the eggs the way you like them.

 - To serve, place a portions of chilaquiles on a plate together with the eggs, then scatter fresh cheese or feta, some crème fraîche or sour cream and chopped fresh coriander on top of the chilaquiles.
 Enjoy!